Scaless/enumbra/README.md

 # Known Limitations
 1. Flags Enums are required to have an unsigned underlying type.
 2. Values within Flags Enums may not span multiple bits.
 A single value must control a single bit.
-(TODO: A separate mechanism for definining multi-bit flags should be added.)
+(TODO: A separate mechanism for defining multi-bit flags should be added.)
 3. Values and names within an enum must be unique.

 # Q&A